Located in the glitzy commercial district near West Nanjing Road, the overall mood of Middle House is dark and sexy.

-The hotel features three restaurants, bar lounge, indoor swimming pool, sauna, steam room, full-service spa and gym.
+The hotel features three restaurants, a bar lounge, an indoor swimming pool, a sauna, a steam room, a full-service spa, and a gym.
 Every inch of Middle House is state-of-the-art and chic to a tee.
 The underground pool is a serene oasis of clean lines and neutral tones, where guests can lounge and dip into blissfully heated waters.
-The fitness center is stacked with so much cutting-edge equipment, that even working out in the gym is enjoyable and hardly a chore.
+The fitness center is stacked with so much cutting-edge equipment that even working out in the gym is enjoyable and hardly a chore.
 The bar lounge on the third floor is always buzzing with well-heeled travelers and locals who are there to conduct business or be seen at the trendiest place in town.

 Room categories are divided by the number of square meters in each room.
 Hotel rooms measure between 50-90 square meters (538-971 sq ft) and residences ranging between 55-110 sqm are available for longer stays.
 Like the rest of the hotel, the design of the rooms is sharp and minimalist.
 Subtle Chinese motifs, like bird cages and calligraphy, stand out amongst the clean lines on the walls and headboards